samisagit/natskell/README.md

 # Natskell

-Natskell is a client library for [NATS](https://docs.nats.io/) written in haskell
+Naskell is a client library for [NATS](https://docs.nats.io/) written in haskell

 # Project